Winis04/STUPS-Toolbox-2.0/README.md

 	+ it is very important, that the file has exactly this name, because otherwise the sablecc-gradle-workaround won't work
 	+ create a package *TuringSimulator* (optional)
 	+ and in this package a class *Turing.class*
-	+ at the beginning of the *start()*-method of Main.CLI add your new type to the lookup-table, otherwise the GUI won't work
+	+ at the beginning of the *init*-method of Main.Content add your new type to the lookup-table, otherwise the GUI won't work
 	+ to do so, call *lookUpTable.put("turing",Turing.class)*
 	+ to enable the gui to display your new type, create a *TuringGUI.class* inside the package *GUIPlugins.DisplayPlugins* and let it extend *DisplayPlugin*.